 As the effects of the poisoning progress, the following symptoms are likely to occur:

 - difficulty breathing

 If you start feeling sick – STOP VAPING and seek medical help.

 If you suspect overdose or the symptoms are severe go to A&E or call 999

 The NHS lists the following poisoning symptoms as being serious enough to warrant phoning 999 or going to A&E:

 - Seizures (fits)

 - Drowsiness or loss of consciousness

-Danger of Vaping Marijuana
+Danger of Vaping Cannabis

 Many addicts, or even young people experimenting with cannabis, are using vaping as an alternative method to inhaling the substance.
 Vaping involves inhaling a liquid vapor produced from cannabis oil or from the plant itself, especially the buds.